People have always if teens under 18 can utilize Cash App.

-While I trust my teen, I also use my cash app to collect payments so I don’t want to cause issues.
+While I trust my teen, I also use my cash app to collect payments on my own, so I don’t want to cause issues.

 It would worry me for a large payment to come through my cash app, but my son has the card in his possession for use.